Social contribution

 Understanding community concerns

-Woodside’s community grievance framework is designed to ensure prompt and respectful receipt, investigation and response to community concerns from stakeholders in our operational areas.
+Woodside’s community grievance framework is designed to facilitate prompt and respectful receipt, investigation and response to community concerns from stakeholders in our operational areas.

-In 2023, a review of our grievance mechanism was completed, including the development of a new template for information collected when receiving a grievance, complaint or concern.
-This update strengthens our alignment to the grievance effectiveness criteria outlined in the United Nations Guiding Principles.
-Updates to local community mechanisms and training to employees who manage community concerns are due to be completed in 2024.
+In 2024, our new grievance process was in operation.
+Our grievance mechanism continues to strengthen our alignment to the grievance effectiveness criteria outlined in the United Nations Guiding Principles.
+Updates to local community mechanisms and training to employees who manage community concerns were also completed in 2024.

 More information on Woodside’s grievance process can be found on our Community Concerns page